otrv4/otrv4/otrv4.md

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.
-As the instance tag is used to differentiate the clients that an user uses, this will often be 0 since the other party may not have set its instance tag yet.
+As the instance tag is used to differentiate the clients that a participant uses, this will often be 0 since the other party may not have set its instance tag yet.

 Sender's User Profile (USER-PROF)
-  As described in the section 'Creating a User Profile'.
+  As described in the section "Creating a User Profile".

 Y (POINT)
   The ephemeral public ECDH key.

 B (MPI)
   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.
 ```

 #### Auth-R message